Six Nations Chief Upbeat Despite French Virus Concerns - UrduPoint

 London, (UrduPoint / Pakistan Point News - 27th Jan, 2021 ) :Six Nations chief executive Ben Morel remained confident Wednesday the 2021 championship would go ahead as scheduled, even though he was waiting on a coronavirus "green light" from the French authorities with just over a week until the start of the tournament.

-A shadow was cast over the Six Nations' traditional February-March slot when this month's final two pool rounds of European club competition were cancelled after the French government said it was unsafe for French clubs to travel when a new Covid-19 variant was becoming increasingly widespread in Britain and Ireland.
+The Six Nations' traditional February-March slot came under a cloud when this month's final two pool rounds of European club competition were cancelled after the French government said it was unsafe for French clubs to travel when a new Covid-19 variant was becoming increasingly widespread in Britain and Ireland.

 Les Bleus are set to open the Six Nations by travelling to Italy on February 6 before heading to Dublin a week later and Twickenham on March 13.